distributeaid/distributeaid.org/content/pages/home.md

       base we work with the US Marines to distribute items to guests, and supply materials for NGOs running education & activity programs to use in their classes.
 In November & December, our efforts resulted in more than 750,000 items being distributed to or used by 7,500 guests at Fort Pickett.
-You can support our work by [donating to us through our Open Collective page](https://opencollective.com/fort-pickett)!
     image: '/uploads/fort-pickett.jpg'
     imageAlt: A US Marine in camouflage uniform playing football with Afghan boys.
 ---